kenvuo/BingoClicker/README.md

-Requires a forked version of pyaudio https://github.com/intxcc/pyaudio_portaudio
+Requires a forked version of pyaudio \n https://github.com/intxcc/pyaudio_portaudio
 And pyHook and pyAutoGui